 (2 Credits) Ballet is a low intensity dance class, involving various stretching exercises and movements across the floor.
 The instruction will cater to students who have some ballet experience (DNC 115).
 Students must wear clothing to make movement possible and have ballet shoes.
+Course fee required.
 Total of 45 contact hours.